kevinkace/posthtml-pseudo/README.md

 };
 ```

-Here's something more complex, adding only two class names but only to elements that aren't `div`, `table` or `form.
+Here's something more complex, adding only two class names but only to elements that aren't `div`, `table` or `form`.

 ```js
 let config = {